 Preference will be given to applicants who have completed a Ph.D. in computer science or a related area; applicants close to finishing a Ph.D. will be considered.
 We welcome applications from members of groups traditionally underrepresented in the field.
 Applicants able to provide evidence of teaching or mentoring a diverse student body are preferred.

-Interested candidates should electronically submit a cover letter, curriculum vitae, statement of teaching philosophy, statement of current research interests, and optionally any teaching evaluations from the past three years.
+Interested candidates should electronically submit a cover letter, curriculum vitae, statement of teaching philosophy, statement of current research interests, and, optionally, any teaching evaluations from the past three years.
+Candidates who are selected for an interview will be asked to also provide letters of reference.
 Union has a long-standing commitment to diversity rooted in values of inclusion and social justice, a commitment reflected in the curriculum, classrooms, and communal composition of the College.
 Candidates are invited to describe explicitly the nature of their commitment and experience with underrepresented groups, and their ability to teach and retain a broadly diverse student body including, but not limited to, women and minorities, persons with disabilities, and other groups underrepresented in computer science.
 See cs.union.edu/jobs for instructions about how to submit the relevant materials.
-We will begin reviewing applications starting March 1, 2022 and will continue until the position is filled.
+We will begin reviewing applications starting April 15, 2023 and will continue until the position is filled.